ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/Mr. Slapdash/README.md

 # Solution
 When we assume, that the code x/y/z can be interpreted like the following:
 - x -> credit card
-- y -> number block from credid card x
+- y -> number block from credit card x
 - z -> number from block y

 We can derive the following CVVs: